Search results for

 There’s only one way to protect expensive headphones from falling to the floor while also displaying their majesty—with a headphone stand.
 Sure, it may seem like a bit of excess for some, but it is a good way to clear up some space on your desk while showing off one of your prize possessions.

-Thankfully, there’s a stand out there for whatever budget or aesthetic you like—whether you have audiophile-worthy studio cans or bargain headphones.
+Thankfully, there’s a standout for whatever budget or aesthetic you like—whether you have audiophile-worthy studio cans or bargain headphones.
 Here are some of the best we’ve found to date.

-Editor’s note: this best list was updated on November 28, 2023, to update picks, remove outdated formatting, and add FAQ.
+Editor’s note: this best list was updated on April 10, 2025, to add photos, mentions of alternatives, and high-end options.

 The best headphone stand is the SAMDI Wood Gaming Headset Holder